shure-dev/featurellm/README.md

 <h2>🔍 Overview</h2>

 <p>
-  <strong>Weighted Token Sampler</strong> is a simple tool that improves prediction accuracy by calculating the weighted average of token probabilities.
+  <strong>FeatureLLM</strong> is a simple tool that improves prediction accuracy by calculating the weighted average of token probabilities.
 It's designed for tasks where precise predictions are needed within a defined range.
 </p>

 <h2>💻 Installation</h2>